 I want to be toxin-free.

 Three years ago I began a quest to make my pantry toxin- free.
-One foodstuff after another, I replaced the chemical drenched substances we’d been eating with certified organic food.
-Or food that had at least come from a grower whose environment and ethos I knew and trusted.
-I packaged my food in glass instead of plastic.
+One foodstuff after another, I replaced the chemical-drenched substances we’d been eating with certified organic food; or food that had at least come from a grower whose environment and ethos I knew and trusted.
+I stopped buying processed, packaged foods, and bought whole foods.
+Then packaged them in glass instead of plastic.

 I’ve stopped using shampoo, and now wash my hair with the same certified organic ingredients that I’m happy to eat.
-If you wouldn’t put it in your mouth, think very carefully before you put it on your skin.
+If you wouldn’t eat it, don’t put it on your skin.
 That’s what I’ve learned.

 I’m also learning alternatives to soaps and cleaning products, toothpastes and mainstream clothing.
-You name it, I’m questioning it with this one agenda: does it contain toxins?
+You name it and I’ve asked this question about it: does it contain toxins?

-Going toxin-free means resetting the budget for items I used to buy as cheap as possible.
-It’s expensive.
-It’s a big mountain of learning to climb in your forties.
+Going toxin-free means resetting the budget for items I used to buy as cheaply as possible.
+It’s expensive at first, until you learn to grow your own or buy direct from the grower.
+It’s also a mountain of learning to climb in your forties.

-What’s more expensive though is managing the disease my child acquired from the toxins in his environment.
+What’s more expensive though is managing the disease my child acquired from the toxins in our environment.
 The ones we all live with, every day.
-What would be even more expensive to me is watching my child, or any of my family, suffer more from the toxins drenching mainstream life.
+What would be more expensive to me still, is watching my child, or any of my family, suffer more from the toxins drenching mainstream life.

 I want change.

 And I’m ready to start in my own closet, pantry, and backyard.
 I’m not an expert in any way.
-Just a clueless mama with a passion to make things toxin-free for my family.
+Just a clueless mama with a passion to make a toxin-free life for my family.